-Trump Ally Tries to Remove Parkland Fathers From Gun Violence Hearing
+Trump Ally Tries To Remove Parkland Fathers From Gun Violence Hearing

 The lobby of Rayburn House Office Building, where the hearing was held, was flooded with young people as early as 7 a.m. — three hours before the hearing was to begin.
 Students skipped classes and came from as far away as Portland, Ore., to pack the committee room for the hearing.

-But the angry exchange between Gaetz and two Parkland victim family members reflected just how far apart Republicans and Democrats are on this issue of firearms legislation.
+But the angry exchange between Gaetz and two Parkland victim family members reflected just how far apart Republicans and Democrats are on the issue of firearms legislation.

-With Democrats now in control of the House, one of their priorities is to pass gun control legislation, with many members of their conference coalescing around a bill to require background checks on almost all gun sales and most gun transfers, and is co-sponsored by a bipartisan group of 230 lawmakers.
+With Democrats now in control of the House, one of their priorities is to pass gun control legislation — with many members of their conference coalescing around a bill to require background checks on almost all gun sales and most gun transfers — and is co-sponsored by a bipartisan group of 230 lawmakers.

 "I implore you to pass legislation that would make us all safer.
 Today in America, anyone can go on the Internet, answer an ad or go to a gun show and buy a gun with no background check required.
 This makes absolutely no sense," she said, appealing the members on the panel, "I urge you to expand... background checks by voting for H.R.
 8, requiring checks for virtually any gun transaction."